DWarsop/dw-vscode/README.md

 #### DW AL: Publish:

 Performs validation against the launch files `schemaUpdateMode` to ensure data won't be lost without confimration on publishing an extension.
 Following confimration the standard `[AL: Publish]` routine is called.

+#### DW AL: Create Permission Set:

+Creates a permissionset object with all the suitable workspace AL objects present.
+Will automatically create both an objects & permissionSets folder to place this in unless they already exist.